SciCatProject/documentation/docs/Catanie/Configuring.md

 # Running with Docker

+Use [scicatlive](https://github.com/SciCatProject/scicatlive#readme) or run the containers individually:

-The container is based on alpine linux to ensure a minimal size with almost nothing but the required packages.
+The containers in our repos are based on alpine linux to ensure a minimal size with almost nothing but the required packages.
 Most standard \*nix commands are available.

 `git clone https://github.com/SciCatProject/catanie.git && cd catanie`